-- 63% of consumers expect personalization as a service standard
+- 71% of consumers expect a personalized shopping experience.

-If you don't have the data that lets you target your marketing to individual contacts, your customer relationships will suffer.
+If you don't have the data that lets you target your marketing to individual contacts, your customer relationships may suffer.

 You can't personalize your service if you don't know anything about the people you're serving.
 But you can't physically knock on your customers' doors and speak to each one individually, either.
 That’s where CRM can help.

 Collecting data on customers can help you gain valuable insight into their needs.

 Consumer data collection usually takes 1 of 3 forms:

 - Interpretation of existing studies or external data

 Behavior tracking is one of the most effective methods in customer relationship development.
 When you collect data that tells you what people do when they're on your website or social media pages, a CRM tool can classify shoppers into interest groups or demographic profiles.

 If you had to do all of this processing and aggregating yourself, you wouldn't have any time left to run your business.
 Fortunately, CRM systems and tools can scan through the data you collect and pull out what's important.
 These data snippets let your system create customer groups known as audience segments.

 A segment is a group of customers that shares 1 or more qualities.
 For example: